-First, allow me to briefly apologize to all the victims called to my meetings over the decades.
+Please allow me to briefly apologize to all the victims called to my meetings over the decades.
 There, I feel much better.
 Shall we continue?

 All of the absolutely incredible wisdom poured into my brain during the myriad of meetings attended over many decades and thousands of hours, alas appears to have slipped somewhere into the ether.

 In any case, imagine if one had the foresight to record the content of every meeting ever attended over a lifetime.
 The resultant compilation of wisdom would be deep and rich enough to solve any human problem real or imagined on this planet, right?
-If I compiled my personal collection of meeting wisdom into a book, electronic of course because it would be tens of thousands of pages in length, it would be massive.
+If I compiled my personal collection of meeting wisdom into a book, electronic of course because it would be tens of thousands of pages in length, it would be a massive tome.

 But, it’s all gone from my memory, most of it at least.

 It is likely there are trigger words that may send the meeting traumatized into emotional distress.
 “Team,” is the most ubiquitous term used, but no anxiety arises when I utter that word.
 How about “take-aways.”
 Yes!
-My blood pressure immediately jumped 20 points just typing that word.
+My blood pressure immediately jumps 20 points just typing that word.

 Oh, and this one, “group-exercise.”
 Now I’ve gone and set my anxiety on fire.
 I suddenly have the urge to use the restroom, duck under my covers, or call 911 for a ride to the ER.